ibalampanis/ai-ethics/guide.md

 *Icon made by monkik from [www.flaticon.com](https://www.flaticon.com/)*

 ### Environmental Impact
 Training AI models requires immense amounts of resources and significant computational power.
 The process leads to vast energy consumption and burning of fossil fuels.
 Subsequently, the carbon emissions result in significant environmental pollution, making the deployment of the models a resource-intensive procedure.
+It is however very challenging to calculate the exact impact of AI in the environment.
+This is because AI is used in a lot and divergent ways, serving different purposes, each requiring different amount of resources and power.
+However, it is believed that in the future AI could be a helpful tool for the protection of the environment.
+Artificial Intelligence becomes more efficient and capable and it could be utilized to gain environmental benefits.

 <p align="center">
   <img width="200" src="media/AI/green-earth.png" alt="">